 In 2010, MTC began a regional transit passenger survey by collecting data from transit operators on a rolling basis, surveying a few operators every year, with the goal of completing all operators within five to seven years.
-The first data collection survey cycle will likely be completed in 2017, with a new cycle initiating, thereafter.
+The first data collection survey cycle was completed in 2017, and a new cycle was initiated in 2018.
 You can find a chronology of completed and planned surveys here, by year and season:

-http://data.mtc.ca.gov/onboard-surveys/schedule/
+http://bayareametro.github.io/onboard-surveys/schedule/